gabe565/CastSponsorSkip/README.md

 - Compiles to a single binary.
 No dependencies are required other than CastSponsorSkip.
 - Scans Cast device status much less frequently when a YouTube video is not playing, resulting in decreased CPU usage and less stress on the Cast device.
 - Written Go, which is the same language as `go-chromecast`.
 This means `go-chromecast` functions can be called directly instead of relying on shell scripts, child commands, or string parsing.
-- `go-chromecast` only needs to be loaded once within a single Go program, resulting on lower memory usage.
+- `go-chromecast` only needs to be loaded once within a single Go program, resulting in lower memory usage.
 - Dependency updates are automated with Renovate.

 I own 12 Google Cast devices, and have compared CPU and memory usage of the two programs.
 Note that CPU usage is measured in "milliCPU", meaning that 1m is equal to 1/1000 of a CPU.
 Here are the averages: